 Lincoln-Douglas Debate - Judges must be varsity qualified.
 Varsity division requires 1 judge for every 2 students or fraction thereof.
 Junior-Varsity division requires 1 judge for every 4 students or fraction thereof.

 Policy Debate - Judges must be varsity qualified.
 Varsity division requires 1 judge for each policy team.
 Junior-Varsity division requires 1 judge for every 2 policy teams or fraction thereof.

 Public Forum Debate - If entering any varsity debate teams, then all judges must be varsity qualified.
 Judges are varsity qualified if they have judged at least one WACFL preliminary Public Forum Debate tournament at the varsity level or if they were Public Forum, Policy, or L-D debaters themselves.
 Judges are Junior-Varsity qualified if they judged in at least one WACFL preliminary Public Forum debate tournament in the current year.
-Varsity division requires 1 judge for every two public forums teams or fraction thereof.
-Junior-Varsity division requires 1 judge for every three public forum teams or fraction thereof.
+Public Forum debate requires 1 judge for every 2 public forums teams or fraction thereof.

 Student Congress - Must have judged at least 2 WACFL Student Congresses.
 1 judge for every 5 students or fraction thereof.